algosup/2022-2023-project-2-factory-display-Project-3-group/Documents/technical/technical.md

 ## d.
 Release / Roll-out and Deployment Plan

-**Jacobi** wants to release the product as soon as possible.
+**Jacobi** wants to use the product as soon as possible.
 They want to diffuse their campaigns in strategics's places.
-They want to display informations in rooms dedicated to the rest of employees.
+They want to display informations in rooms dedicated to employees rest.
 Indeed, if the use of the product would scale, for exemple to the firm in Paris, they could display another type of campaigns.
-Also, if the product would be used in another country, we will change the content to english.
+Also, if the product is to be used in another country, we will change the content to english.

 ## e.
 Alternate Solutions

 We can see this problem from a different perspective and propose a different approach to solve it.
 One of the point that we can discuss is why use WINDOWS computer instead of phones. <br>
 With a phone you can display a subdomain of the campaigns's website easily and with security.
-The only problem is the lifetime of the battery in our case because Jacobi wants that the diffusion would be on everytime.
+The only problem is the lifetime of the battery in our case, because Jacobi wants that the diffusion would be on everytime.
 # 4. Further Considerations
 ## a.
 Impact on other teams

- **Jacobi** communication's team could diffuse their informations to the employees in a modern way.
+ **Jacobi** communication's team will be able to distribute their informations to the employees in a modern way.

  ## b.
 Regional considerations

-**Jacobi** is speaking french in his firms in France.
+**Jacobi** is speaking French in his companies in France.
 ## c.
 Cost analysis

 We have been ask to respect a budget of 1000€ per device.
 So we did our choice considering this restriction.